Kelowna Snowshoeing Guide: Where to Go & What to Know

 Start with a moisture-wicking base layer to keep sweat off your skin (yes, you’ll sweat even in winter!).
 Add a warm, insulating middle layer to trap heat and top it off with a waterproof shell and down jacket to keep the snow and wind at bay.

 You’ll warm up quickly once you start moving, so bring a backpack to stash bulkier layers.
-Don’t skip the heavier gear, though—if you run into an emergency or the weather takes a turn, having those layers makes all the difference in staying safe and warm.
+Don’t skip the heavier gear, though; if you run into an emergency or the weather takes a turn, having those layers makes all the difference in staying safe and warm.

 And don’t forget the finishing touches: warm, moisture-wicking socks, waterproof gloves, a toque, and a buff or scarf to shield your face from the wind.
-When the Okanagan breeze picks up, you’ll be glad you’re prepared!

 Water & Snacks